se-edu/addressbook-level3/docs/DeveloperGuide.md

 The ***Architecture Diagram*** given above explains the high-level design of the App.

-Given below is a quick overview of main components and how they interact with each other.
+The following provides a quick overview of the main components and their interactions.

 **Main components of the architecture**